St Austell BID will come to the end of its current five-year term at the end of March 2018.

 Under BID legislation, St Austell BID can renew for a further five years from 2018 – 2023 subject to a new business plan being published and a ballot being held.

 St Austell BID wants to work closely with its business community to build upon the achievements to date and to help make St Austell more attractive, accessible, safer, better promoted and vibrant.
 All levy payers are encouraged to have their say.
+We will be holding an open event on the Thursday 19th October at Burton House.
+Trinity St. between 10.00 and 18.00. where you can meet the St. Austell BID team.

 To read what Hayley Newton, owner of Bits & PCs who voluntarily pays into the BID gets back from her levy